jdcloudcom/en/documentation/Management/Tag-Service/Operation-Guide/Tag-Editor.md

 # Tag Edit

-1. The resources can be bound or unbound on the list page of the product that supports the tag, the resource details page, or the “Management”à“Tag Management” à “Tagged Resource” page in the Console menu.
+1. The resources can be bound or unbound on the list page of the product that supports the tag, the resource details page, or the "Management"à"Tag Management" à "Tagged Resource" page in the Console menu.

 ![editbutton-resource](../../../../image/Tag/tagresource/editbutton-resource.png)